Area Agency on Aging senior assistance programs in Pennsylvania.

-Home safety, repairs, and modifications can be provided by the state.
+Free home safety, elderly repairs in Pennsylvania, and modifications can be provided by the state of PA.
 Some of what is offered by this program includes adaptations and improvements to a home that can improve its overall condition and safety.
 Improvements can make it easier and safer to manage activities of daily living such as stair climbing, bathing, and cooking.
 Importantly home repairs and improvements will promote senior independence by allowing people to remain in their homes.
 The work is coordinated by the Pennsylvania Department of Aging.

 Some of what can be done includes installation and removal of storm windows, air conditioners, and screens; construction of floorboard, wheelchair ramps, masonry repairs; step, porch, and floor support repair or replacement, cleaning of gutters, installation of grab bars, transfer benches, minor plumbing repairs, and hand rails.